Gassandrid/ewan.my/content/Notes/Computational Neuroscience/Staging Ground.md

 A brain network active during rest and internal mental processes, including mind-wandering, memory retrieval, and social cognition, and is deactivated during externally focused tasks.

-This is not as concrete of a topic, more of a term that loosely describes some associated behavior, so acadmic sources will never be about **just** the DMN.
+This is not as concrete of a topic, more of a term that loosely describes some associated behavior, so academic sources will never be about **just** the DMN.

 **Resources:**

 [Quanta Magazine Video](https://youtu.be/yESSv7OgCv0?si=-Iy5kBq1qoKnXxba), very generalist, but a good staging ground for more concepts (talks about [[Memory]], [[Episodic Memory]], and many more concepts to cover)

-[Medlink Technology](https://www.medlink.com/news/neuroscience-origins-and-relevance-of-the-default-mode-network), not an acadmic source by any means, but once again a good overview.
+[Medlink Technology](https://www.medlink.com/news/neuroscience-origins-and-relevance-of-the-default-mode-network), not an academic source by any means, but once again a good overview.

 ### Theoretical Neuroscience by Peter Dayan and LF Abbott